50+ Laptop Friendly Cafés in Berlin

 Erchy’s

-Erchy’s is a bright plant-filled café home to friendly service, solid WiFi, and good coffee.
-The laptop friendly areas are reserved to the large table in the center, handful of spots along the walls, and some of the tables outdoors.
-The tables that are not laptop friendly are clearly marked.
-I believe that there are a couple outlets at the center of the table as well, if I recall correctly.
-I visited on a bustling workday morning around 10:30 and was able to snag the last seat, but a couple spots opened up relatively quickly.
-Later in the day I enjoyed a lunch of fresh bread topped with hummus, cauliflower, carrot, sprouts, and seeds and really enjoyed it.
-For €7, I thought the price was reasonable considering the quality.
+Erchy’s is a bright plant-filled café home to friendly service, solid WiFi, vegetarian plates, and good coffee.
+The laptop-friendly areas are mostly reserved for the large table in the center, as well as a bit of stool seating along the walls (and potentially outdoors?).
+The tables that are not laptop-friendly are clearly marked.
+There are a couple of outlets at the center of the main table as well, if I recall correctly.

-Choriner Str.
-84 | Mitte
+Choriner Straße 84 | Mitte

 Blumental